hyperskill/hyperstyle/README.md

 ## Installation

+### Pre-requirements

-You have to create set of environment variables:
+You have to create a set of environment variables in order to be able to use several linters:
 - `CHECKSTYLE_VERSION` (the value of the variable must be the same with its value in [Dockerfile](Dockerfile))
 - `CHECKSTYLE_DIRECTORY` (the directory with `CHECKSTYLE` linter sources)
 - `DETEKT_VERSION` (the value of the variable must be the same with its value in [Dockerfile](Dockerfile))